Top 20 Interpersonal Skills Employers Love (and Why They Do)

 • Empathy: In order to collaborate and maintain professional relationships, being able to empathize with others is vital.

-Since interpersonal skills are so important, you’ll want to make sure you’re continuously developing them — particularly if you’re on the search for a new job.
+Since interpersonal skills are so important, you’ll want to make sure you’re continuously developing them — particularly if you’re on the search for a new job or want to keep a job you love.
 This way, you can build a professional reputation as someone who is effective, communicative and, overall, a great colleague to work with.

 Are you working on improving your interpersonal skills?
 Which do you find the hardest to master?
 Let us know in the comments!